QuentinRa/blog.quentinra.dev/tools/docker/index.md

 Here is the [install page](https://docs.docker.com/engine/install/).

 * check if installed with ``docker -v``
-* on windows
+* on Windows
   * install [Docker desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
   * you need to restart it each time your want to use ``docker`` commands
-  * when the application is started, confirmation messages should be shown then you can use ``docker`` commands
+  * when the application is started, messages should be shown telling you that you can use ``docker`` commands

 <hr class="sr">